What is Rib Cage Pain?

 When to visit a Doctor?

 Pain in the rib cage can be attributed to many underlying injuries or medical conditions.
-A person should always see a doctor in all cases of unexplained chest pain.
+People should always see a doctor in cases of unexplained chest pain.

 If chest pain or pressure is severe and breathing becomes difficult, a person should seek emergency medical attention as these symptoms may indicate a heart attack.